dankelleher/glass/README.md

   - the `reply` action includes a `text` parameter, containing the user's reply.
   - the `share` action includes an `attachments` parameter, containing a list of any images shared by the action (as a `java.awt.image.BufferedImage`).
+  - the `location` action includes `longitude` and `latitude` parameters (see below).

 The method name is the lower-case form of the action name.
 Any spaces in the action name are removed.

+## Location Notifications

+If locationOn is set to true in the config, the app will receive regular location notifications from Glass.
+To receive location notifications, add a `location(params)` method to the `MessageHandlerService`.
+Params will contain `longitude` and `latitude` fields.

 ## Welcome Cards